 - Cake Flour: This creates a lighter and more tender texture than AP flour.

 - Blueberries: You can use fresh or frozen (not thawed).
+The big ones are best!

-How to Make Blueberry Streusel Muffins
+How to Make Blueberry Buttermilk Muffins with Streusel Topping

 Pro Tips

-Use double-acting baking powder: This helps achieve a taller muffin top.
+➢Use double-acting baking powder: This helps achieve a taller muffin top.

 Bake the muffins at a higher oven temperature-425F-initially, then lower the temperature to 350F to finish baking.
 That high initial heat helps the batter rise more quickly.
 Follow the recipe below for specific times.